 Equine Photographer Skills & Competencies

-A photographer who wants to specialize in snapping images of horses should have the following skills and qualities:
+A photographer who wants to specialize in images of horses should have the following skills and qualities:

 - Knowledge of equine behavior: Understanding horses is a must for equine photographers.